catseye/DAM/README.md

 page and it will work fine in most modern browsers.
 Similarly, `dam-plus-widgets-0.2.js` could, in a pinch, be constructed by hand from the files `src/dam.js` and `src/dam-widgets.js`.

+You can also import the DAM source files as ES6 modules in your own frontend build process.
+See the [demo/es6build/](demo/es6build/) directory of this repository for an example of this.

 ### Advanced widget creation